techtoearth/ASAP-a-Multi-Path-Payment-Channel-Network-Protocol-for-a-Cryptocurrency-network/README.md

 Project Topic :  ASAP: A Multi Path Payment Channel Network Protocol for a Cryptocurrency network

-This is course project of cs762 where we analyzed various payment channel network (PCN) protocols and developed a new protocol for the PCN of Bitcoin.
+Analyzed various payment channel network (PCN) protocols and developed a new protocol for the PCN of Bitcoin.

 Designed and Introduced a new payment algorithm which is ASAP: Adaptive Split of a Payment.